Budapestby VisitCity Guides

 Restored Hercules Fountain showcases Visegrád Palace's 15th-century Renaissance grandeur and opulence

-The palace operates Tuesday through Sunday, 9:00-17:00 during high season and 10:00-16:00 in winter, closing Mondays except holidays.
-Adult admission costs 2,200 HUF, with reduced tickets at 1,100 HUF.
-Notably, admission is free for everyone on Hungarian national holidays (March 15, August 20, and October 23).
+The palace is open Tuesday through Sunday, 9:00-17:00 in high season and 10:00-16:00 in winter.
+Closed Mondays except holidays.
+Adult tickets cost 2,200 HUF, reduced tickets are 1,100 HUF.
+Here's a cool tip: admission is free for everyone on Hungarian national holidays (March 15, August 20, and October 23).

-Solomon's Tower - Legends and History
+Solomon's Tower - Legends and Limited Hours

 Hexagonal stone tower rising above green trees against blue sky